djblets/djblets/README.rst

   Privacy-by-design support, allowing consent to be requested and tracked and personal information redacted

+* djblets.protect_ -
+  Locks, rate limiting, and other service protection mechanisms.

 * djblets.recaptcha_ -
   Mixins and form widgets for reCAPTCHA_ integration